drfailov/DRM_Watch_v2/README.md

 - Enable or disable silent mode.
 In silent mode watch will not play any sound except alarm.
 - Flip screen.
 You can select optimal screen orientation for wearing watch on left or right hand.
+Every screen and application will adapt to selected screen orientation.
 - Watchface selection.
 You can choose watchface from list of watchfaces you included in firmware.
+If watchface count set incorrectly, "-" option can appear in list.
+If no watchface is included in firmware, "Select WTF" text will appear on watchfaces screen.
 - Sound on keypress.
 There are different options for buttons sound: beep, click, tone, whistle, none.
+After changing value you can immediately hear new sound.
 - Set time and date.

 Buttons are indicated on the side of the screen.